agentframework/agentframework/README.md

 ## AgentFramework's Commitment to Metaprogramming

-The release of [TypeScript 5](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/), which is not compatible with the `--emitDecoratorMetadata` option, poses a challenge for metaprogramming.
-However, AgentFramework remains committed to its original vision and will continue to provide metadata in future versions without modify our `Reflector` api, and applying all possible solutions and efforts to ensure its availability.
+The release of [TypeScript 5](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/), which is not compatible with the `--emitDecoratorMetadata` option, presents a challenge for metaprogramming of TypeScript developers.
+However, AgentFramework is dedicated to maintaining its original vision and will continue providing metadata in future versions without altering our [Reflector](src/agent/Agent/Reflector.md) API, while applying all possible solutions and efforts to ensure its continued availability.

 ## Official Supported Environment